jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 - reviewing what you've learned
 - helping others

+Many of these things translate over to other topics as well.
+The main thing is to feel confident in using your new skills or knowledge.

 ### Don't Skip Vocab

 Vocabulary is often overlooked.
 Don't skip out on it!
 It helps build confidence and it will solidify what you know.
 It's also a great tool to fight imposter syndrome.
 Knowing the vocabulary will allow you to build **expertise**.

-To learn and remember vocabulary, use a *spaced-repetition system* such as [Anki](https://apps.ankiweb.net/).
+To learn and remember vocabulary, use a _spaced-repetition system_ such as [Anki](https://apps.ankiweb.net/).
 I used it with my TypeScript learning project.
 You can use it to remember things such as:

 - terminology
 - concepts
 - patterns
 - syntax

+Take the thing you're learning, break it down into pieces and then build a list of vocabulary or concepts around those.
+Study these.
+This will benefit you in the long-run.

 ### Go for Depth